 Once informed consent is accepted, hand participants the sample sheet of example questions with answers and instructions.
 Then, read the following:

 I’m going to read a script and it’s very important that you listen [pause -make sure they’re paying attention].
-In addition to the instructions that I will be explaining, you will be allowed to use the sample sheet that was given to you as a reference throughout the duration of the experiment.
-You are about to respond to a 45-item personality questionnaire on the computer.
-In this task, you will be asked to rate how desirable or undesirable, in the U.S., a characteristic is.
+In addition to the instructions that I will be explaining, you will be allowed to use the example sheet that was given to you as a reference throughout the duration of the experiment.
+You are about to respond to 45 questions on the computer.
+In these questions, you will be asked to rate how desirable or undesirable, in the U.S., a characteristic is.

-Please take a look at Example 2. [pause -point to Example 2 on the sample sheet].
-In this example, you are being asked to rate how desirable it is for a person to get irritated by people who ask favors of them.
-This means that when asked for a favor, this person – because they display an above average concentration of this characteristic – is more likely to get irritated.
+Please take a look at Example Item 1. [pause -point to Example Item 1 on the sample sheet].
+In this example, you are being asked to rate how desirable it is for a person to be in the top 30% of people who get irritated by people who ask favors of them.
+This means that when asked for a favor, this person – because they display an above average concentration of this characteristic – is a bit likely to get irritated.
 In the U.S., it is quite undesirable for someone to get irritated when someone asks a favor of them.

-Now, please take a look at Example 5. [pause -point to Example 5 on the sample sheet].
-In this example, you are being asked to rate how desirable it is for a person to get irritated by people who ask favors of them.
-This means that when asked for a favor, this person -because they display an extremely low concentration of this characteristic - will most likely not get irritated when someone asks a favor of them.
+Now, please take a look at Example Item 2. [pause -point to Example Item 2 on the sample sheet].
+In this example, you are being asked to rate how desirable it is for a person to be in the bottom 1% of people who get irritated by people who ask favors of them.
+This means that when asked for a favor, this person -because they display an extremely low concentration of this characteristic - will be very unlikely not get irritated when someone asks a favor of them.
 In the U.S., it is typically very desirable for someone to not get irritated when people ask favors of them.

 At this point in time, I ask that you walk me through the next three examples given on the sheet.
 Please read the characteristic and the rating provided for each characteristic out loud.
 Walk the administrator through you rational for the answer.
-Please begin with Example 4. [pause -point to Example 4.
+Please begin with Example Item 3. [pause -point to Example Item 3.
 Allow the participant to formulate a rationale for the characteristic and rating provided.
-If correct, move onto the next example until completion of Example 1 is reached.
-If incorrect, go over the rationale and explain to the participant in a similar manner to the rationale explanations given for Examples 2 and 5.]
+If correct, move onto the next example until completion of Example Item 5 is reached.
+If incorrect, go over the rationale and explain to the participant in a similar manner to the rationale explanations given for Example Items 1 and 2]

-Once Examples 1-5 have been completed, please say the following:
+Once Example Items 1-5 have been completed, please say the following:

-We ask that you do not leave the room during the study; if you need to use the restroom, we ask that you do so now.
-We also ask that all devices are silenced at this point in time [pause -make sure participant turns their phone on silent].
+We ask that you do not leave the room during the study.
 Your responses will be timed; because of this, we ask that you answer as quickly and accurately as possible.
 Once you provide a response, the questionnaire will automatically move on to the next characteristic; there will not be a break between ratings.
+We will now begin the assessment – the first two sets of ratings are meant to be made collectively, so I will help you with 10 computer administered items, but then you will be asked to complete the ratings on your own.
 You will not be allowed to ask the administrator (me) questions during the assessment, however, you will be allowed to refer to the sample sheet at any point in time.
 Before we begin the assessment, do you have any questions?
 [Pause -allow the participant to ask any questions at this point in time].
-We will now begin the assessment.